juan-bracled/NNCPh-Novae-normae-ad-citationem-philologicam/README.md

 The used font was [AltStandard](https://github.com/Ioannes-Brclds/AltStandard.git).
-You can modify this structures as you want, and propose modifications: if you have some proposes, please share it with me.
+You can modify this structures as you want, and propose modifications; if you have some proposes, please share it with me.